Iberdrola with music

 The involvement to achieve a decarbonised society is everyone's task and must include any area of our lives.
 At Iberdrola, we are working to create a greener future, and this also involves promoting sustainable leisure and culture – which are important in our relationship with the environment and young people.

-In line with our commitment to continue leading the energy transition, we organise different artistic initiatives, promote cultural events and develop collaborations that integrate music and sustainability – in harmony with the Sustainable Development Goals (SDGs).
-Our aim is to promote the decarbonisation of the music industry and major leisure festivals, as well as to promote equality for different groups in the cultural scene.
+In line with our commitment to continue leading electrification, we organise different artistic initiatives, promote cultural events and develop collaborations that integrate music and sustainability.
+Our aim is to foster the decarbonisation of the music industry and large-scale entertainment festivals, as well as to promote equality for different groups within the cultural landscape.

 Keys to a more sustainable music festival